TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/mcspi_hld.md

 If rxBuf is NULL, the driver discards all MCSPI frames received. #MCSPI_transfer() of a MCSPI transaction is performed atomically.

+NOTE: The size of txBuf and RxBuf must be greater than the data size bits, if data size is not a multiple of 8 bits.
+Mask the data size bits in txBuf and rxBuf as the remaining bits will be discarded.
+For example, consider datasize = 18 bits then txBuf and rxBuf size should be uint32_t and the mask bits should be 0x3FFFF.

 @warning The use of NULL as a sentinel txBuf or rxBuf value to determine whether the MCSPI transaction includes a tx or rx component implies that it is not possible to perform a transmit or receive transfer